Rousseau-Team/sublyme/README.md

 apptainer run sublyme.sif test/input.fa path/to/output_folder {protein|genome} nb_threads [--no-dedup]
 ```

-The apptainer image accepts either protein or genomic sequences.
+The apptainer image accepts either protein or genomic sequences as input.
 If genomes are used as input, Prodigal will be run to determine coding sequences.
 Proteins will be deduplicated using MMseqs unless specified otherwise (--no-dedup) and lysins will be predicted within the resulting set of proteins.
-Arguments must be specified in the order they appear above.
+Arguments must be specified in the order they appear above, only --no-dedup is optional.

 The script outputs 2-4 files:
  - genes.fna: genes predicted by Prodigal.